 73 Monroe Ave, Memphis, TN 38103

 Bardog is the kind of place that serves as the after party... to the after party.
-When you are going full force Downtown, it is pretty much inevitable you will at some point find yourself at Bardog.
-Luckily, their kitchen is open late, their gastropub fare is a favorite of locals in the know, and their jukebox is loud so it is an excellent way to end the evening.
+When you are going full force Downtown, it’s inevitable you will find yourself at Bardog at some point.
+Luckily, their kitchen is open midnight and the pub stays open until 3 a.m.
+Bardog’s gastropub fare is local favorite, including the best chicken tenders you’ll ever try.

 1445 Jackson Ave, Memphis, TN 38107

-This is a classic Memphis dive bar with a unique twist - they serve Greek burgers and an excellent rack of ribs.
-Random, but great!
-They only serve beer, but with the delicious food and laid-back atmosphere, you won’t mind.
+This is a classic Memphis dive bar with a unique twist—they serve Greek-style burgers and an excellent rack of ribs.
+Random, but truly great!
+They only serve beer, which goes with the laid-back atmosphere, shuffleboard, and old-school jukebox.

 531 S Main St, Memphis, TN 38103